-New Hope (previously known as Watford New Hope Trust) was founded in 1990 by two self-styled ‘ordinary house-wives’, Janet Hosier and Sheila Meaning, who saw the many people sleeping rough around St Mary’s Church in the centre of Watford and felt moved to act.
+New Hope (previously known as Watford New Hope Trust) was founded in 1990 by two self-styled ‘ordinary house-wives’, Janet Hosier and Sheila Meaning (pictured above), who saw the many people sleeping rough around St Mary’s Church in the centre of Watford and felt moved to act.
 Entertaining Angels – their inspiring story – is available to buy here or from any of our shops.

 The official launch of New Hope was on 23rd March 1990 at ‘the coaches’ – two old coaches which had been converted into soup kitchens.
 You can see some footage from the day - watch the video.

 Situated on the site of an old banana factory on Whippendell Road (now the home of the Haven Support Centre), the coaches had a counter, a hob and some benches.
 Teams of volunteers served soup, hot drinks and sandwiches to those in need.
 Then, as now, there was a strong emphasis on offering friendship and a listening ear alongside practical support.